Money for combating violence against women misused, Mexican official says

-MEXICO CITY, Oct 15 (Thomson Reuters Foundation) - Money intended for a national program to combat violence against women has been misused, a top Mexican official said on Tuesday, confirming a media probe saying the funds were spent on key-rings and refrigerator magnets as promotional tokens for the campaign.
+MEXICO CITY (Thomson Reuters Foundation) - Money intended for a national program to combat violence against women has been misused, a top Mexican official said on Tuesday, confirming a media probe saying the funds were spent on key-rings and refrigerator magnets as promotional tokens for the campaign.

 Such use of funding intended for national, state and local governments to help support arrests and lower murder rates is “unacceptable,” said Interior Minister Olga Sanchez Cordero at a daily news conference in Mexico City.